 Triggers with keyword “Inspired” have different effects.
 Noting that we only get the trigger effect as it resolves, let us take a look at God-Favored General:

 Going back to the Pain Seer, I’ll remind you that its effect does not imply drawing a card.
 You reveal the card and put it into your hand.
 This means that Dredge isn’t friends with the Seer, but Spirit of the Labyrinth doesn’t limit him in any way.

-If you have questions about converted mana cost, help yourself to the article on Bob.
+If you have questions about mana value, help yourself to the article on Bob.